AlienVault OTX

 Get IP Information

-Retrieves information of the specified IP address(es).
+Retrieves information on the specified IP addresses.

 Input